zainabmelh/guide-articles/articles/Certificates/learn-how-script-tags-and-document-ready-work/index.md

 ---
-title: "Learn how Script Tags and Document Ready Work"
+title: Learn How Script Tags and Document Ready Work
-parent: "certificates-guide"
 ---
 For some reason FCC likes to introduce `jQuery` before JavaScript itself.

 To add JS to your HTML, you need a `script` tag.
 Your browser will run any JavaScript inside a script element, including jQuery.